PUBLISHED BY JESSICA KINGSLEY PUBLISHERS

 Amber, and his math test on Monday, will just have to wait.

 Newsletter subscriptions mean the world to new authors like me!
 By signing-up, you help showcase my reach when I pitch new books to publishers.
-Thanks to you, more readers like you would be able to find my books, and I'd then be able to reinvest in uplifting more marginalized voices.
+Thanks to you, more readers would be able to find my books, and I'd then be able to reinvest in uplifting more marginalized voices.

 ...Oh, and did I mention that you'll automatically become a Roaring Pebble once subscribed.
 IYKYK- sign-up to find out 🙂